ga-curriculum/flexbox/README.md

 ## About

-tktk What is the takeaway of this module?
+In this module, students will learn about basic flexbox principles and ideas.

 ## Prerequisites

+- Intro to the CLI
-- tktk
+- Intro to HTML
-- tktk
+- Intro to CSS
-- tktk
+- Intermediate CSS

 ## Content